 We hopped on the Free Port Town Trolley and made our way into downtown Duluth for lunch.

-Our kids are always thrilled to travel on public transportation, especially trolley’s and busses.
+Our kids are always thrilled to travel on public transportation, especially trolleys and buses.
 I think it may have something to do with not having to sit in car seats and seeing the skywalks in downtown Duluth.

 The Port Town Trolley provides free rides from the first week in June until Labor Day throughout the summer to help visitors see much of what Duluth has to offer.